A Russian Jeopardy! Data Set for Question-Answering Systems: Russian Jeopardy! Data Set

 \section{Russian Jeopardy!
 Data Set}

-As mentioned, we downloaded data about questions from the official sport Chgk resource to be able to parse them and store in different formats.
+As mentioned, we downloaded data from the official sports ChGK resource to be able to parse them and store in different formats.
 The Russian Jeopardy! ({\em Own Game}) data set seems to us to be the most valuable for NLP as:

 \begin{enumerate} \item its questions are shorter than in other quizzes and more fact-oriented; \item it is quality-guaranteed, as it was created by professional authors; \item it is suitable for open-domain QA; \item it has additional information like links to Web-sources and question ranking that points at its ``hardness''; \item above all, it is not too trivial in the field of QA data sets and hence it can foster new tasks and approaches in QA itself. \end{enumerate}